gravitational/careers/challenges/systems-intern/challenge.md

 Here is a great question to ask:

-> Is it OK to pre-generate secret data and put the secrets in the repository for
+> Is it OK to discard the output of a process that exceeds a predefined
-> a proof of concept?
-I will add a note that we will auto-generate secrets in
-> the future.
+> hardcoded value?.

 It demonstrates that you thought about this problem domain, recognize the trade off and are saving you and the team time by not implementing it.